Hunstanton Heritage Centre News

 in the Radio 4 programme "The Archers").

-As you can read in the article below (courtesy of the Lynn News), this whole project was made possible by the generosity of the owners of the premises, Derek and Solveig Ward, who very kindly have allowed the Society to use the rooms under their home as the base for the Hunstanton Heritage Centre.
+As you can read in the article below (courtesy of the Lynn News), this whole project was made possible by the generosity of the owners of the premises, Derek and Solveig Ward, who very kindly allowed the Society to use the rooms under their home as the base for the Hunstanton Heritage Centre until we moved out in February 2019.

 The majority of the work carried out in setting up the displays was carried out by Brian Holmes and